shshaw/Splitting/README.md

 # Splitting

-_CSS Vars for split words and chars!_
+### _CSS Vars for split words and chars!_

-Splitting is a JavaScript microlibrary (1.2kb min, 0.6kb gzipped) to split a DOM element's words and characters into elements.
-The word and character elements are populated with CSS vars to assist with transitions and animations that were previously not feasible with CSS.
+Splitting is a JavaScript microlibrary (1.2kb min, 0.6kb gzipped) to split a DOM element's words and characters into `<span>`s with CSS variables that can unlock transitions and animations that were previously not feasible with CSS.

 ---